Israel–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements, such as an Agreement on Cultural Cooperation (1960); Agreement for Technical Cooperation (1968); Agreement on Customs Cooperation (1996); Agreement on Cooperation in the Fight against Illicit Trafficking and Abuse of Narcotic Drugs and Psychotropic Substances and Other Serious Crimes (1997); Agreement on Mutual Assistance in Customs Matters (1998); Agreement to Avoid Double Taxation and Prevent Tax Evasion in Income and Property Taxes (2000); Agreement of Collaboration between ProMéxico and the Israeli Institute for Export and International Cooperation (2013); Agreement of Cooperation in the Field of Water Technologies and Water Resources Management (2013); Agreement of Assistance and Technical Cooperation for the Formulation of Strategies of Protection of the Quality of the Groundwater and Actions of Remediation of Aquifers, Protection and Restoration of the Quality of the Water Resources between the Mexican National Commission of the Water (Conagua) and the Israeli Company of Water (Mekorot) (2013); Memorandum of Understanding for Cooperation in Export Credits between the National Foreign Trade Bank, National Credit Society (Bancomext) and Ashr’a, Israel Foreign Trade Risk Insurance Corporation (2013); Agreement on Bilateral Cooperation in Research and Development in the Private Industrial Sector between the National Council of Science and Technology (CONACyT) and the Israeli Industrial Center for Research and Development (2014); and an Agreements on international cooperation for development, air services, and exploration and use of outer space for peaceful purposes (2017).
+Both nations have signed several bilateral agreements, such as an Agreement on Cultural Exchanges (1959); Agreement for Technical Cooperation (1966); Agreement on Customs Cooperation (1996); Agreement on Cooperation in the Fight against Illicit Trafficking and Abuse of Narcotic Drugs and Psychotropic Substances and other Serious Crimes (1997); Agreement on Mutual Assistance in Customs Matters (1998); Agreement to Avoid Double Taxation and Prevent Tax Evasion in the Matter of Taxes on Income and Wealth (1999); Agreement of Collaboration between ProMéxico and the Israeli Institute for Export and International Cooperation (2013); Agreement of Cooperation in the Field of Water Technologies and Water Resources Management (2013); Agreement of Assistance and Technical Cooperation for the Formulation of Strategies of Protection of the Quality of the Groundwater and Actions of Remediation of Aquifers, Protection and Restoration of the Quality of the Water Resources between the Mexican National Commission of the Water (Conagua) and the Israeli Company of Water (Mekorot) (2013); Memorandum of Understanding for Cooperation in Export Credits between the National Foreign Trade Bank, National Credit Society (Bancomext) and Ashr’a, Israel Foreign Trade Risk Insurance Corporation (2013); Agreement on Bilateral Cooperation in Research and Development in the Private Industrial Sector between the National Council of Science and Technology (CONACyT) and the Israeli Industrial Center for Research and Development (2014); and an Agreement on international cooperation for development, air services, and exploration and use of outer space for peaceful purposes (2017).

 Trade

 On 6 March 2000, both nations signed a free trade agreement.
-In 2018, two-way trade between both nations amounted to US$955 million.
-Israel's main exports to Mexico include: chemical based products, electronics and medicine.
-Mexico's main exports to Israel include: crude oil, vehicles, refrigeration containers, and fruits.
-Israel is the 18th largest investor in Mexico globally.
-The accumulated foreign direct investment (FDI) of Israel in Mexico, during the period 1999–2016, reached US$2 billion.
-Mexican multinational companies such as Altos Hornos de México and Cemex operate in Israel.
+In 2023, two-way trade between both nations amounted to US$1.2 billion.
+Israel's main exports to Mexico include: electronic and integrated circuits, batteries, machinery parts, chemical based products, medical instruments, prefabricated buildings, diamond and fruits.
+Mexico's main exports to Israel include: data processing machines, telephones and mobile phones, motor cars and other vehicles, iron and steel, chemical based products, fruits and other food based products.
+Mexican multinational companies such as Altos Hornos de México, Grupo Bimbo, Cemex, Orbia and Rassini (among others) operate in Israel.